AxolotlClient/AxolotlClient-API/docs/api_documentation.md

 - `403` Forbidden:
   - If the authenticated user is trying to friend a user who has not sent a friend request
   - If the authenticated user is trying to send a friend request to a user who has blocked them
+- `404` Not Found - If the queried user isn't known to the database

 ### `GET` `/channels` [Authenticated](#Errors)